opentelekomcloud-docs/cloud-create/umn/source/tosca_tutorials/ansible.rst

 Step 2.
 Implement the interfaces
 --------------------------------

-Implement the node :code:`MongoDB` with the :code:`create` interfaces and provide an ansible script for the interface (e.g., :code:`mongodb_install.yaml`):
+Implement the node :code:`Apache` with the :code:`create` interfaces and provide an Ansible playbook for the interface (e.g., :code:`apache-create.yaml`):

 .. code-block:: yaml

   node_types:
-    myservice.nodes.SoftwareComponent.MongoDB:
+    myservice.nodes.SoftwareComponent.Apache:
       derived_from: tosca.nodes.SoftwareComponent
       ...
       interfaces: